univault-org/md-next/content/pages/declaration/ownership.md

 # Article 2: Ownership

-## Core Principle
+## Declaration
-Owning personal data means having the right to fully control it, much like control over one's own body.
+Owning personal data means having the right to fully control it, much like control over one’s own body.
+There is the right to retain it, use it as desired, share it, or even delete it if so chosen.

-## Fundamental Rights

-### Right to Control
-- Retain personal data
-- Use data as desired
-- Share data with others
-- Delete data when chosen

-### Right to Transfer
 Personal data can be passed on to others and its value can be utilized.

-### Right to Manage
-In essence, this data belongs to the individual to:
+In essence, this data belongs to the individual to manage, protect, and decide how it is used.
-- Manage
-- Protect
-- Decide how it is used

 ---